Greener updates: Three tax incentives for energy efficiency taxpayers should consider

-Tax breaks, special financing, and private-sector programs can help individuals and businesses make the switch to greener updates
+Financial incentives for energy efficiency such as tax breaks, special financing, and private-sector programs can help individuals and businesses make greener updates

 While shipping-container construction is innovative in the way it recycles decommissioned containers, it is also yielding high energy efficiency – and low utility bills for residents.